GuillaumeMougeot/DogFaceNet/README.md

 ![picture alt](https://github.com/GuillaumeMougeot/DogFaceNet/blob/master/images/detector.png)

 As the dataset contains only 3 keypoints (the two eyes and the nose) we had to modify the dataset to extract a bounding box.
 We created a small piece of code that automatically applies a 3D mask on the dog faces using the landmarks.
-We then considered has the middle of the dog brain as the middle of the bounding box.
+We then considered the middle of the dog brain as the middle of the bounding box.
 Here follows some examples of computed 3D masks:

 ![picture alt](https://github.com/GuillaumeMougeot/DogFaceNet/blob/master/images/mask.png)